-To be approved for graduation, candidates for an Associate in Arts degree, an Associate in Science degree, or an Associate in Applied Science degree must fulfill the following requirements.
+To be approved for graduation, candidates for an Associate in Arts degree, an Associate in Science degree, an Associate in Fine Arts, or an Associate in Applied Science degree must fulfill the following requirements.

 Appropriate placement in college courses is vital to student success.
 To ensure appropriate placement, all entering students are required to take the College's Placement Test and/or be evaluated through the use of multiple measures such as high school grade point average and rigor of previous academic work.
 Non-native speakers of English entering the English Language Studies program must take the ELS Placement Test to determine their level of English language proficiency.